felipebita/ml_fraud_detection/FILES.md

     *   It starts a test run, logs a parameter and a metric, and then ends the run.
     *   It prints a success message if the connection is successful, or an error message if it fails.

-## `notebooks/notebook.ipynb`
+## `notebooks/01_eda.ipynb`

-*   **Purpose**: This Jupyter notebook is intended for exploratory data analysis, model development, and visualization.
+*   **Purpose**: This Jupyter notebook is used for exploratory data analysis (EDA) of the fraud detection dataset.
-*   **Usage**: It provides an interactive environment for data scientists and developers to experiment with different models and analyze the results.
+*   **Usage**: It provides an interactive environment for data scientists and developers to explore the data, visualize distributions, and identify patterns and anomalies.
 *   **Key Information**:
-    *   The notebook is currently empty and needs to be populated with content.
+    *   **Data Loading**: Loads the dataset and provides an initial overview of the data.
+    *   **Data Profiling**: Performs data profiling to understand the data types, missing values, and other quality issues.
+    *   **Fraud Analysis**: Analyzes the distribution of fraud and non-fraud transactions.
+    *   **Feature Engineering**: Creates new features based on the analysis of the data.
+    *   **Temporal Analysis**: Analyzes the temporal patterns of fraud.

 ## `src/utils/mlflow_analytics.py`